Who Is the Thomasville church of Christ?

 Since Jesus “purchased with His own blood” the church, He alone has authority as the head of the church (Matthew 28:18; Acts 20:28; Ephesians 1:22–23).
 The church follows Christ who sent the Holy Spirit to guide His apostles into all truth as the apostles and prophets have written the New Testament Scriptures (John 16:12–13; 2 Peter 1:20–21).
 The church is devoted to following the apostles' teaching as apostolic writers wrote Scripture moved by the Holy Spirit (Acts 2:42; Ephesians 3:3–5; 2 Peter 1:20–21).
 Therefore, the church follows the Bible as the complete guide for every doctrine and good work (2 Timothy 3:16–17).
 The Bible teaches that each congregation is independent and self-governed.
-The churches of Christ are led by a plurality of men called elders who oversee and pastor a congregation (Acts 20:17, 28; 1 Timothy 3:1–7; 1 Peter 5:1–4).
+The churches of Christ are led by a plurality of men identified as elders who oversee and pastor a congregation (Acts 20:17, 28; 1 Timothy 3:1–7; 1 Peter 5:1–4).
 Deacons and ministers also serve under their leadership (1 Timothy 3:8–13; 4:6–16).

-God seeks true worshipers to worship Him in spirit and truth as Jesus changed worship (John 4:23–24).
+God seeks true worshipers to worship Him in spirit and truth as Jesus taught (John 4:23–24).
 By Christ, worship has changed.
 Now, all Christians are priests serving in God's spiritual temple, the church, and offering spiritual sacrifices of good deeds (Ephesians 2:19–22; Hebrews 13:15–16; 1 Peter 2:5).
 In addition to everyday worship, the churches of Christ meet every first day of the week when Jesus resurrected from the dead (Acts 20:7).
 The church assembles to partake of the Lord's Supper in communion with Christ (1 Corinthians 10:16; 11:23–26).
 The whole congregation gathers to hear the preaching of God’s Word (1 Corinthians 14).
-When the church comes together, we worship with congregational singing focused on words from their hearts (1 Corinthians 14:15; Ephesians 5:19; Colossians 3:16).
-We pray with thanksgiving to God as their prayers comprised an essential part of their worship, both public and private (1 Corinthians 14:15–17).
+When the church comes together, we worship with congregational singing focused on words making melody in our hearts (1 Corinthians 14:15; Ephesians 5:19; Colossians 3:16).
+We pray with thanksgiving to God as our prayers comprise an essential part of worship, both public and private (1 Corinthians 14:15–17).
 We also give to further the mission of making disciples and relieve other Christians on the first day of the week (1 Corinthians 16:1–2).